-One of the main issues to consider in assessing the scheme is whether this is an appropriate site for a tall building.
+A key factor in assessing the scheme is whether this is an appropriate site for a tall building.
 The proposal has been thoroughly assessed against the City Council's policies on tall buildings, the NPPF and the following criteria as set out in the Guidance on Tall Buildings Document published by English Heritage and CABE in July 2007.